gilansalehi/Capstone/README.md

 # TODO:
-// fix article rendering to include paragraph breaks
+// fix article rendering to include header image
+// create a rescue for routing errors that says "that page does not exist, would you like to create it?"
+// remove "edit section" when scraping wikipedia
-// fix article rendering to include images
+// get index to tile properly
-// Implement nav bar
+// format content table, link to sidebar
-// set up react router
+//

 # Clickapedia